temp-nestdao/nest/FAQ.md

 ### NestDAO WG approval
 - When proposals are presented at NestDAO WG meetings members can ask your Nest lead questions, request changes to your proposal, and/or reject or approve your proposal.
 The results of this discussion will be shared with you as a comment in your proposal's GitHub Issue by your Nest lead.
 For transparency and auditability this feedback needs to be delivered to the applicants as a comment in the original proposal Issue.
 This Issue is where the majority of conversations around the application should happen.
 - If you need to incorporate feedback or make changes, you will be able to do so.
 After relaying feedback to you, your Nest lead will follow up to ensure that you have everything you need to make the appropriate changes.
 Once you have done so, you can post a comment to let them know (using the @ feature on GitHub).
 Your Nest lead will then present your updated application to the NestDAO WG at the next meeting.
 - If your project is approved, your Nest lead will tag your proposal Issue as `approved` and `in development`.
 Your Nest lead will then coordinate with you to provide the appropriate legal documents for you to formally receive the first 1/3 of your grant funding.
 This will involve creating a DAO specifically for your project.
 The AA will hold Super Voting tokens in that DAO that control all permissions.
 We will then deposit funds to your DAO as you reach certain milestones (project approval, prototype, shipped product).
 Funds in this DAO will be controlled by a multisig consisting of your Nest project lead, your team lead, and your Aragon community advisor.
 Salaries will be paid out on a monthly basis and require a 2/3 signature.
 In the case that the Nest project lead, Nest project team lead, or Aragon community advisor are not acting in the best interest of the Aragon community the AA reserves the right to off-board individuals and replace them as needed.
-To date no one has ever been off-boarded from their project DAO.
+To date, no one has ever been off-boarded from their project DAO.
 - Your Nest lead will also create a Keybase chat for your project.
 This is so that the Aragon community can check in to ask questions, learn about the project, and provide user feedback.
 You don't have to manage all of your communications here, but it is expected that you check in multiple times per week as you work on your Nest project.

 ### Prototype